shmuhammadd/NaijaSenti/README.md

 ## Papers from this project

-Please, let us know if you use NaijaSenti in your papers:
+Please, let us know if you use NaijaSenti in your papers.

 1.